 Issac Merritt Singer started the I.M.
 Singer & Co. in 1849.
 In the last 170+ years, the Singer Corporation has undergone a lot of changes and has made a lot of sewing machines.
 The list of Singer sewing machine models by year is only the sewing machines sold for domestic use.
 Singer also made, and continues to make, industrial sewing machines.
-We focused on sewing machines produced for the domestic market.
+Singer Sewing Machines also made machines for schools those are not included here either.
+We focused on sewing machines produced for the domestic market only.

 This post contains affiliate links.
 If you click one and make a purchase, I earn a small commission at no extra cost to you.
 It helps support the site so I can continue to offer great content to you!
 Read my full disclosure statement.